gradle/develocity-actions/README.md

-# github-actions
+# develocity-actions

-A collection of composite GitHub Actions
+A collection of composite GitHub Actions related to [Develocity](https://gradle.com/)

 ## Add a workflow summary to Maven builds